c-hartmann/run-it/README.md

 ## install hints

-Installing via Configure Dolphin might fail for the flatpak variant.
+Installing via Configure Dolphin might failed for me with the flatpak variant, so you might have to create the menu entry manualy by sourself.

 This service menu file goes to:

 ```
 $HOME/.var/app/org.kde.dolphin/data/kio/servicemenus/run-it.desktop